jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 ## What are diatonic modes

-The diatonic modes are the seven permutations of the major scale, with each permutation starting at a different degree of the major scale and wrapping around the end as needed.
+The diatonic modes are the seven rotations of the major scale, with each starting at a different degree of the major scale and wrapping around the end to the beginning as needed.

 For example,
-the notes in the first mode of C major are `C-D-E-F-G-A-B-C`.
+the first mode of C major has the notes `C-D-E-F-G-A-B-C`.
-The notes in the second mode of C major are `D-E-F-G-A-B-C-D`.
+The second mode of C major has the notes `D-E-F-G-A-B-C-D`, and the third mode `E-F-G-A-B-C-D-E`.

+While the different modes have all the same notes, by starting on a different note they have a different tonal center, and the scale degree intervals are different because they are measured from a different note as 1&#x302;.
+This gives each mode a different sound and feel.

+Diatonic modes are names with obscure Greek-related terms that make little sense and just have to be memorized.
 Starting with the first degree of the major scale, the diatonic modes are
 (1) Ionian,